aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 #### database.js

-This file is going to provide us with the implement of the REST interface, at the database level.
+This file is going to provide us with the implementation of the **REST interface**, at the database level.

 At the moment, we're just going to add all the required dependencies, and test it, using  'stall' to represent an asynchronous call into the DB.